fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Overview of the architecture

-We decided to implement a heavily optimized version of [pippengers algorithm](https://dl.acm.org/doi/abs/10.1137/0209022) in order to solve the MSM problem.
+We have implemented a heavily optimized version of [pippengers algorithm](https://dl.acm.org/doi/abs/10.1137/0209022) in order to solve the MSM problem.